Should I Ask For a DOT Inspection?

 • Rectification and Re-Inspection

 After correcting the issues, you may be required to undergo another inspection to verify the corrections.
-It is crucial to ensure all violations are addressed to avoid further complications or recurring violations.
+Ensuring all violations are addressed is crucial to avoid further complications or recurring violations.

 • Penalties and Fines